Donald Trump To Prison? Mueller’s Grand Jury Significantly Raises Possibility Of Charges, Experts Say

 — CNN Politics (@CNNPolitics) August 3, 2017

 It was not clear from Thursday’s report if Robert Mueller’s grand jury will be looking into Donald Trump’s work with his son to craft what Painter called a “misleading statement” regarding the 2016 meeting.
 CNN has already reported that the grand jury will be looking largely into financial ties between Trump and Russia.
-There is also plenty of disagreement over whether Trump himself actually could end up in prison, with debate among legal scholars whether the president can be criminally charged or if he could pardon himself.
+There is also plenty of disagreement over whether Trump himself actually could end up in prison, with a debate among legal scholars whether the president can be criminally charged or if he could pardon himself.

 [Featured Image by Spencer Platt/Getty Images]